Chenghao-Qiu/Chenghao-Qiu.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
-I'm Chenghao Qiu, currently an undergraduate student in Computer Science and Technology at the [School of Future Technology](qiushi.tju.edu.cn), [Tianjin University](https://www.tju.edu.cn/).
-You can access my email and GitHub through the sidebar on the left.
-Feel free to click on the top menu or here to view my CV.
+I'm Chenghao Qiu, currently an undergraduate student in Computer Science at the [School of Future Technology](qiushi.tju.edu.cn), [Tianjin University](https://www.tju.edu.cn/).
+You can access my Email and [GitHub](https://github.com/Chenghao-Qiu) through the sidebar on the left.
+Feel free to click on the top menu or [here](https://chenghao-qiu.github.io/cv/) to view my CV.

 Research
 ======